 - VIPKID – Part-time online English as a Second Language to children, $14-$22/hour

 Going to jury duty is terrible, but being a mock juror is great!

 A mock juror doesn’t have to go to a mock courtroom, hear a mock case, and render a mock opinion.
 A mock juror just gets a bunch of documents in the comfort of his or her home and get paid for your opinion and feedback.
-Legal teams needs this as a trial run for their big cases and you can get paid to read interesting stories and see fascinating evidence… all without a trip anywhere!
+Legal teams need this as a trial run for their big cases and you can get paid to read interesting stories and see fascinating evidence… all without a trip anywhere!

-If you enjoy games like slots, bingo and wheel of fortune, you’ll love getting paid to play games.
+If you enjoy games like slots, bingo, and wheel of fortune, you’ll love getting paid to play games.
 This list contains legitimate places where you can get paid to play various games, usually after watching some commercials or other promotional videos.

 They’re fun if you’re into that sort of thing, you earn a few points here or there, and can convert them into gift cards or sometimes cash.